-This topic contains 13 replies, has 8 voices, and was last updated by Anonymous 8 years, 5 months ago.
+- This topic has 13 replies, 8 voices, and was last updated 9 years ago by Anonymous.

 …leaves deposit? but he is delaying financing papers and another prospective buyer comes along: can the 2nd buyer have house instead?
 History: I have been paying on my home, and this one for sale is my deceased parents which I am also paying and cannot do any longer.
 2 years have passed due to economy..what is procedure?